-5 ways to get creative with yogurt pots this half term
+5 ways to get creative with yogurt pots

 Back when Dunsters Farm first started selling their popular yogurts, it was way before today’s ‘throw away’ culture had begun and as a child growing up, we were big advocates of “recycling” our Dunsters Farm yogurt pots!
 My grandparents and parents would often use the pots for craft purposes such as paint pots, PVA glue pots and even growing seeds.
 We often took empty yogurt pots in to school for art lessons and had some happy times creating rockets and towers from old Dunsters Farm yogurt pots!

 As we were reminiscing, it got us thinking about what other creative uses there are for used Dunsters Farm yogurt pots.
-We’re big fans of technology but its ever too easy for our children to become engrossed in the latest computer game in the school holidays rather than getting creative.
+We’re big fans of technology but its ever too easy for our children to become engrossed in the latest computer game rather than getting creative.
 There are loads of fun ideas around but here’s our top 5 ways to recycle your yogurt pots and keep those creative juices flowing.

 1) The Dunsters farm tradition